 Kalanchoe Wendy is a wonderful looking evergreen flowering succulent.
 It has a semi-erect stem, with succulent, ovate leaves, and grows up to 1 foot (30 cm) tall.
 Leaves are mid-green with an irregular tooth.
 Flowers are bell-shaped and purplish-pink, yellow at the tips.

 These succulents require ample sunlight during the summer season for the best growth.
 They require moderate watering for the whole year but more sparingly during winter months.

 Kalanchoe rotundifolia – Common Kalanchoe

 Kalanchoe rotundifolia is commonly known as “Common Kalanchoe” is a brittle succulent.
 It has the potential to grow up to 3.3 feet (100 cm) tall.
 It is a commonly occurring Kalanchoe species with a slender stem and orange flowers.
-Leaves are fleshy round forming clusters at the base of stems.
-The name of species “rotundifolia” means “with round leaves”, however it may have variant leaves from entire to deeply lobed.
+Leaves are fleshy and round forming clusters at the base of stems.
+The name of the species “rotundifolia” means “with round leaves”, however, it may have variant leaves from entire to deeply lobed.
 Flowers are tubular, borne in an inflorescence with a long stalk.
 The flowers turn red and conspicuously twisted when the plants get old.
 The blooming occurs in autumn and early winter months.